kuhyx/testsAndMisc-archive/C/fps/README.md

 ## Notes
 - This uses old-school fixed-function OpenGL for simplicity and broad compatibility.
 - Mouse is confined via glutWarpPointer; press M if you need to release it.
+- SDL2 is used only for simple procedurally generated sound effects (shoot, hit, game over).